 Future Of Technology In India By 2040

-Meet Sophia, a HUMANOID ROBOT developed and activated in 2015 by a Hong Kong based company.
-Often defined as a chatbot with a face, creation of Sophia could open the door for Robotics in the world.
-Though robotics is a very nascent industry in India, what this industry can do is create a boom for automation, a technology by which a process or work is done without human assistance, and artificial intelligence, a thought process demonstrated by machines, in contrast to human intelligence, in India.
-Driverless trains, precision irrigation, remote sensing, medical diagnosis etc. are upcoming focus areas for central government which would use automation and AI in near future.
+Meet Sophia: a HUMANOID ROBOT developed and activated in 2015 by a Hong Kong-based company.
+Often defined as a chatbot with a face, the creation of Sophia could open the door for Robotics in the world.
+Though robotics is a very nascent industry in India, this industry can create a boom for automation, a technology by which a process or work gets completed without human assistance, and artificial intelligence, a thought process demonstrated by machines, in contrast to human intelligence in India.
+Driverless trains, precision irrigation, remote sensing, medical diagnosis, etc., are upcoming focus areas for central government, which would use automation and AI soon.

-Delhi Metro’s Magenta line will India’s first driverless metro.
-Future for this technology would be bright if Delhi metro’s pilot project succeeds.
+Delhi Metro’s Magenta Line will be India’s first driverless metro.
+The future for this technology will be bright if Delhi metro’s pilot project succeeds.

-Precision irrigation: A boost for Indian farmers at the time when future for Agriculture is in the doldrums.
+Precision irrigation: A boost for Indian farmers at a time when the future for agriculture is in the doldrums.

-Last but not the least.
-Guess the technology that is more popular than the above-mentioned ones.
-And the answer is Internet of Things (IoT).
-In layman terms, it is a network of home appliances, physical devices, vehicles, and other items that are embedded with software, hardware, sensors, and internet connectivity with the aim of exchanging data.
-Let’s look at a video to see how IoT works.
+Last but not least, the technology that is more popular than the ones mentioned above is the Internet of Things (IoT).
+In layman’s terms, it is a network of home appliances, physical devices, vehicles, and other items embedded with software, hardware, sensors, and internet connectivity to exchange look at a video to see how IoT works.